-The National Planning Policy Framework was published on 27th March 2012.
+The National Planning Policy Framework was published on 27th March 2012 and most recently revised on 19th February 2019.
 The framework gives guidance to local councils in drawing up local plans and on making decisions on planning applications.
 It includes a presumption in favour of sustainable development.